Complete and bi-continuous invariant of protein backbones under rigid motion: The backbone rigid invariant ( )

-\begin{thm}[completeness, reconstruction, and subchains] \textbf{(a)} The $m\times 9$ matrix $\bri(S)$ in Definition~\ref{dfn:bri} is a complete invariant under rigid motion, so any backbones $S,Q\subset\R^3$ of $m$ residues are related by rigid motion if and only if $\bri(S)=\bri(Q)$.
+\begin{thm}[completeness, reconstruction, and subchains] \textbf{(a)} Under any rigid motion in $\R^3$, the matrix $\trin(S)$ in Definition~\ref{dfn:trin} is invariant, $\bri(S)$ in Definition~\ref{dfn:bri} is a complete invariant, so any backbones $S,Q\subset\R^3$ are matched by rigid motion if and only if $\bri(S)=\bri(Q)$.